 By Lindsey Hoemann on June 4, 2021

 Early next week, Vice President Kamala Harris is scheduled to visit Guatemala and Mexico to discuss “a comprehensive strategy to tackle the causes of migration.”
 In anticipation of her visit, a coalition of Guatemalan and U.S. civil society organizations, including UUSC partner Asociación Pop No’j, held a press conference to present their recommendations to Vice President Harris and the Biden Administration for a regional approach to migration centered on human rights and the rule of law.
-You can read a summary of these recommendations here.

 Their full statement to Vice President Harris recognizes the complex structural causes of migration and forced displacement and the essential role of the United States in addressing them.
 It includes specific recommendations for improving local socioeconomic conditions, strengthening the rule of law and governance, combating organized crime and gender-based violence, promoting climate justice, and creating comprehensive regional migration systems.